uch428/foodPadSensors/README.md

 ## Exceuting Calibrating/Estimating programs
 ## I. Calibration
-1. While keep running `roscore` and `rosserial` in other terminals, run calibration.py by
+While keep running `roscore` and `rosserial` in other terminals, run calibration.py by
  > $ rosrun package_i calibration.py
   - Confirm that available data from sensors and the scale are displayed.
-  - You can now push the foot pad sensor down to the scale.
-Until you stop the program by Crtl+C, it records Refer to @@@@@@ for some tips on this calibration process.
+  - You can now put a pressure on the foot pad sensor toward the scale.
+Until you stop the program by Crtl+C, it keeps recording both voltage values from sensors and weight values from  the scale.
+Recorded results will be saved in footPadSensor/calibration.csv
+  Refer to @@@@@@ for some tips on this calibration process.
+ ## II.
+Training
+Run `train.py` to output parameters.
+ > $ rosrun package_i train.py
+ - This program simply calculates a regression line with a pseudo-inverse matrix based on data from the previous calibration step.
+It outputs pinv.csv and parameters.csv.
+The latter one will be used in a next step.
+ ### III.
+Estimation
+ Run `estimate.py` to obtain weight value estimated from sensor data.
+Stop the program with Ctrl+C.
+ > $ rosrun package_i estimate.py
+ - If the previous calibration was successful, this program outputs values which must be close to the actual pressure.
+ ### IV.
+Record estimation process.
+  Although `estimate.py` is just to display the result, You also can record the result of estimation with `plotResult.py`.
+  > $ rosrun package_i plotResult.csv
+  - Once it started, the program records values from sensors and the applied pressure on a scale then exports `plotResult.csv`
+ ### V. Plot results with figures
+  `graphPlot.py` will genrate some figures such as fig_calibration.png, fig_results.csv, and fig_errors.
+  > $ rosrun package_i graphPlot.py
+  - `fig_calibration.png` shows how you calibrated during the process of I. Calibration so that you can know distributions of measured samples for each pressure range.
+  - `fig_results.png` shows simply the process of recording.
+X-axis shows data index which also you can suppose time.
+  - `fig_error.png` show you how much correcct this estimation process was.
+A blue line shows ideal case which must be same as weight measured in the actual scale.
+Blue dots are the esimated value per each weight.

+  ## Result and Discussion
+  - I will update this part soon.